Table of Contents

 How tests flow through the ecosystem

-- Submit; Test scripts (Cypress, k6, etc.) are submitted to orchestrators like Testkube
+- Submit.
+Test scripts (Cypress, k6, Postman, etc.) are submitted to a Category 2 orchestrator like Testkube

 Where Testkube fits

-Testkube sits at the heart of Category Two but also extends into Category 1.
-It’s primarily built for teams that need to run and orchestrate application testing inside their own Kubernetes clusters, but is also frequently used to run infrastructure tests for validating adjacent cluster components or infrastructure.
+Testkube sits at the heart of Category Two and also extends into Category 1.
+It is primarily built for teams that need to run and orchestrate application testing inside their own Kubernetes clusters, and is also frequently used to run infrastructure tests for validating adjacent cluster components.

 What Testkube provides